fredcallaway/graphs-in-space/writing/thesis.md

 Given that the goal of science is to create models of the world, cognitive scientists are presented with a unique challenge: modeling internal models, or representing representations.
 As in other scientific fields, a model of internal models should be systematic and unified.
 It should explain how the details of specific internal models (e.g. of language) reflect general principles of mind/brain representations.
 Additionally, a theory of internal models must be described at multiple levels of abstraction [@marr82; @edelman08].
 Human representations are ultimately implemented with synaptic weights and neural activations; however, a theory at the implementational level is only partially explanatory.
 To fully understand a representational system, one must identify larger functional units that emerge from the representational substrate.

 Computational-level theories, commonly found in linguistics, have unique explanatory power, and are essential to a complete theory of cognition.
-They are sometimes referred to as _rational_ models because they describe the problem a cognitive agent and an optimal solution to that problem from a logical viewpoint [@anderson90].
+They are sometimes referred to as _rational_ models because they describe the way  a rational cognitive agent would solve a problem [@anderson90].
 However, for these theories to contribute to a unified theory of cognition, they must ultimately be related to lower level models.
 How can this be done?
 One option is to take a purely top-down approach, beginning with a computational model, and then constructing algorithms that implement or approximate the optimal solution [e.g. @hale11].

 While this approach may provide some insights, there may be a limit to how far a purely top-down approach can go.
 A key challenge for this approach stems from the domain specific representations that computational models, especially those found in linguistics, typically employ.
-These representational abstractions must ultimately be related to neurons, ideally with a systematic theory that also explains the representations of unrelated domains.
+Ultimately, these representational abstractions must be related to neurons, ideally with a systematic theory that also explains the representations of unrelated domains.
 Isolated attempts of researchers in different fields to push their theories to the implementational level are unlikely to result in such a systematic explanation.
 Rather, we suggest that the greatest progress towards a unified theory will be achieved by considering multiple areas of cognition, and multiple levels of analysis, at the same time.
 Given the fundamental role of representation, a critical first step is to design a representational framework that is powerful enough to represent complex structures in a variety of domains, and yet simple enough to be a realistic goal for neuroscientists.

 We suggest the graph as a potential candidate for this framework.
 Graphs are domain general, thus they can be used to model disparate cognitive phenomena.
 Additionally, with augmentations such as labeled edges, they can represent models of widely varying complexity, posed at any level of analysis.
 Brains themselves closely resemble a weighted directed graph with neurons as vertices and synapses as edges.
 Graphical models have also been applied at the level of anatomical regions, revealing the "small world" property of brain connectivity [@bullmore11].
 Abstracting away from neurons, one can embed information and function into the nodes and edges, allowing the graph becomes to represent abstract theories, such as those put forward in psychology and linguistics.